sl4k3r1/photo-gallery/README.md

 - Click on any image to view it in a larger size.
 - The footer contains a link to the Lorem Picsum website, where the images are sourced from.

-## File Structure

-photo-gallery/
-│
-├── public/
-│ ├── index.html
-│ └── ...
-│
-├── src/
-│ ├── components/
-│ │ ├── ImageGrid.js
-│ │ ├── ImageModal.js
-│ │ └── ...
-│ ├── App.js
-│ ├── App.css
-│ ├── index.js
-│ └── ...
-│
-├── .gitignore
-├── package.json
-├── README.md
-└── ...
-## Contributing

-Contributions are welcome!
-If you have any ideas, suggestions, or bug fixes, please feel free to create a pull request or open an issue.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.